Asynchronous + Flexible Enrollment = Work At Your Own Best Successful Pace

 Ms. Jones was a student in my Differential Equations course.
 She earned an A-.
 She completed all of her homework on time.

-On the higher end, if the instructor has the opportunity to engage with the student in meaningful academic interactions, if the student produced exceptional work, if the student contributed to the course, if the student really impressed the instructor in various ways - then the Letter of Recommendation can and likely will have much more information contained in it about the student's academic performance in the course (or courses) the instructor mentored the student in.
+On the higher end, if the instructor or professor has the opportunity to engage with the student in meaningful academic interactions, if the student produced exceptional work, if the student contributed to the course, if the student really impressed the instructor or professor in various ways - then the Letter of Recommendation can and likely will have much more information contained in it about the student's academic performance in the course (or courses) the instructor mentored the student in.

 Students who take a traditional Calculus course in, say, a large lecture hall with hundreds or even thousands of students, there may be difficulty for the instructor of such a large course to be able to write a meaningful Letter of Recommendation for a student given such a course structure.
 Some students make a point of going to the instructor's office hours each week with the goal of asking that instructor for a Letter of Recommendation after the course conclusion.